Lifelines

 School of Sufi Teaching

 I had a rewarding and inspiring time on the Lifelines project with volunteers from my Sufi community.
 We seek closeness to God through silent meditation.
 We also look for ways we can get out to support the natural world.
 So Lifelines was a perfect fit for us.
 We worked with a group of students from King’s College London led by Sarah, the college chaplain.
-Our task was to plant a hedgerow on a farm in Kent.
 Halfway through our weekend, we had to abandon planting due to Storm Darrah.
 But the resilience and adaptability of the trees and birds in the aftermath of the storm inspired us.
 So, we resolved to return to complete the hedgerow a few weeks later.
 During the project we saw the beauty of creation and learnt a lot through observing nature at close hand.
 We saw parallels between our inner spiritual work at night and our outer work planting in the fields by day.
-Overcoming the obstacles we faced to complete our hedgerow brought our groups together.
-It also drew us closer to our Creator.
-Our Lifelines project was challenging, but it was a fulfilling and enriching experience.
+Overcoming the obstacles we faced to complete our hedgerow brought our groups together and also drew us closer to our Creator.

 Rev'd Sarah Farrow